With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Sequoia Mental Health Services Inc Rosewood House is a mental health treatment center in Forest Grove, OR, located at 1615 22nd Avenue, 97116 zip code area.
 Sequoia Mental Health Services Inc Rosewood House provides residential treatment.
-Sequoia Mental Health Services Inc Rosewood House offers activity therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Sequoia Mental Health Services Inc Rosewood House offers dialectical behavior therapy, trauma therapy and group therapy to adults, seniors 65 or older and young adults.
 Sequoia Mental Health Services Inc Rosewood House also supports people with serious mental illness.
-Additional services at Sequoia Mental Health Services Inc Rosewood House consist of diet and exercise counseling, case management and psychosocial rehabilitation services.
+Additional services at Sequoia Mental Health Services Inc Rosewood House consist of supported employment, diet and exercise counseling and housing services.

 Learn MoreFamily Solutions is one of mental health facilities in Vancouver, Washington, located at 1014 Main Street, 98660 zip code.
 Family Solutions provides outpatient treatment and telemedicine/telehealth.
-Family Solutions provides cognitive behavioral therapy, couples/family therapy and activity therapy to adults, children / adolescents and young adults.
-Family Solutions also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Family Solutions include mentoring/peer support/consumer-run services, case management and family psychoeducation.
+Family Solutions provides psychotropic medication, activity therapy and group therapy to young adults, children / adolescents and adults.
+Family Solutions also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Additional services provided at Family Solutions include family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.